itsvantae/AWS-Projects/Text Narrator using Amazon Polly/README.md

-# Build an image labels generator using Amazon Rekognition
+# Develop a text narrator using Amazon Polly

 # Overview of Project ☁️